“No Fido! Off! Oh my gosh, I’m so sorry that my dog jumped on you. He just really loves people…”

 Is your dog a jumper?
 Does he bark and whine when you pass people on walks?
 Is he unruly when guests come over?
 The solution for breaking this embarrassing habit is really quite simple.
 All it takes is training, patience and practice practice practice.
-Try these easy exercises:
+Try these simple solutions:

 Happy Training.
 Remember, don’t complain…train!